ritvik-ranadive/byoin/README.md

 Runs the app in the development mode.<br />
 Open (http://localhost:3000) to view it in the browser.
+Note: In the development mode, the camera will not work on mobile phones as we require a secure web connection.

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.